Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 1. The preferred method for signalling splice point uses the timed metadata track sample with a presentation time corresponding to the splice point.
 The timed metadata track
      sample is carrying a DASHEventMessageBox carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin.
-The command carried in the binary SCTE-35 shall carry a spliceInsert command with out of network indicator set to 1.
+The command carried in the binary SCTE-35 shall carry a splice info section with spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.

-NOTE: this corresponds to clause 9h in  [[#timed_metadata]]
+2. Information related to splicing, wether SCTE-35 based or by other means, wether iin an Event Message Box or timed metadata track sample MUST be available to the receiver at least 4 seconds before the media segment with the intended splice point.

-2. The media tracks in the CMAF presentation shall contain a sync sample at the presentation time signalled by the metadata sample / event message box in 1)
+3 The splice time shall equal the presentation time of the metadata sample or event message box, as the
+    SCTE-35 timing is based on MPEG-2 TS and has no meaning in CMAF or DASH.
+The media ingest source is responsible for the frame accurate conversion of this time, similar as for the media segments.

+4. In case a separate CUE-IN is used, the actual duration of the break should match the announced break duration in the CUE-OUT (the initial spliceInsert) command, or the corresponding segmentation duration in case a segmentation descriptor was used .

+5  In case segmentation descriptors are used, and multiple descriptors are present, a separate Event Message
+    with a duration corrsponding to each of the descriptors should be used.

-3. Sync samples shall be signalled according to the semantics of a Movie Fragment (i.e. using per sample flags in track run box instead of default flags if needed)
+6 Sync samples shall be signalled in the corresponding media tracks according to the semantics
+    of a Movie Fragment (i.e. using per sample flags in track run box instead of default flags if needed), in the corresponding media tracks.

 The conditioning follows [=DASH-IFad=] shown in Figure 9: